cschneider/Karaf-Tutorial/docs/karaf-tutorial-01/index.md

 ## Tasklist-ui

 The ui project contains a small servlet TaskServlet to display the tasklist and individual tasks.
 To work with the tasks the servlet needs the TaskService.
-We inject the TaskService by using the annotation @Inject which is able to inject any bean by type and the annotation @OsgiService which creates a blueprint reference to an OSGiSerivce of the given type.
+We inject the TaskService by using the annotation @Inject which is able to inject any bean by type and the annotation @Service which creates a blueprint reference to an OSGi serivce of the given type.

-The whole class is exposed as an OSGi service of interface java.http.Servlet with a special property alias=/tasklist.
+The whole class is exposed as an OSGi service of interface java.http.Servlet with a special property osgi.http.whiteboard.servlet.pattern=/tasklist.
 This triggers the whiteboard extender of pax web which picks up the service and exports it as a servlet at the relative url /tasklist.

 Snippet of the relevant code:
 ```
+@Service(classes = Servlet.class,
-@OsgiServiceProvider(classes = Servlet.class)
+	properties = {
-@Properties(@Property(name = "alias", value = "/tasklist"))
+		@ServiceProperty(name = "osgi.http.whiteboard.servlet.pattern", values = "/tasklist")
+	}
+)
 @Singleton
 public class TaskListServlet extends HttpServlet {
     @Inject @OsgiService